 The campus Residency Deputy is the person to contact for more information about establishing California residency.
 He may be reached at Residency@sa.ucsb.edu or (805)893-3692.
-More information about establishing residency is available via the following website: http://www.registrar.sa.ucsb.edu/residenc.aspx.
+More information about establishing residency is available via the following website: <a href="http://registrar.sa.ucsb.edu/fees-residency/resid